kyma-project/kyma/docs/backup/03-02-create-backup.md

 Integrate this file with your scheduled or on-demand configurations to back up Kyma.

 Modify the file to adjust the backup scope.
-For details about the file format, see this [documentation](https://velero.io/docs/v1.0.0/api-types/backup/) from Velero.
+For details about the file format, see this [documentation](https://velero.io/docs/v1.0.0/api-types/backup/).

 ## Create manual backups